-Mining company incorporated in 1908 in South Dakota with mining operations in the Goldfield Mining District of Goldfield, Nevada.
-Collection contains corporation tax returns from 1922-1925.
+The C.O.D.
+Consolidated Mining Company was incorporated in 1908 in South Dakota with mining operations in the Goldfield Mining District of Goldfield, Nevada.
+The collection contains corporation tax returns from 1922-1925.

 Deep Mines Operation, a mining company owned by Newmont Mining Corporation, was established in Goldfield, Nevada in the 1940s.
-Collection contains purchase orders, assays, employee withholding statements, a mechanical brochure, and accident reports and mine safety meeting minutes from 1947-1950.
+The collection contains purchase orders, assays, employee withholding statements, a mechanical brochure, and accident reports and mine safety meeting minutes from 1947-1950.

 Goldfield Development Company, incorporated in 1919, was organized to operate the holdings of the Goldfield Consolidated Mines Company, including the mining property, a 1,000-ton mill, and a railroad in the Goldfield District Mining District.
 Collection includes stockholder files (correspondence, remittance forms, and a valid share ledger) and financial information (bills and sales, account ledgers, expense vouchers, bank statements, and payroll) from 1920-1934.

-Goldfield Jack Pot Mining Company, a Nevada mining company, was located in the Goldfield Mining District.
-Collection contains income tax returns filed in 1930.
+The Goldfield Jack Pot Mining Company, a Nevada mining company, was located in the Goldfield Mining District.
+The collection contains income tax returns filed in 1930.

 Goldfield Merger Mines was a mining company incorporated in Washington state with properties in Goldfield, Nevada.
 Collection includes stockholder and financial information from 1920-1934.

 Formally organized in May 1904 by George Wingfield and George Nixon, the Goldfield May Queen Mining Company consisted of several mill sites throughout Goldfield, Nevada.
-Collection contains account ledger sheets that document expenses, capital stock, profit and loss, water plant costs, taxes, and the company’s bank account, from 1919-1921.
+The collection contains account ledger sheets that document expenses, capital stock, profit and loss, water plant costs, taxes, and the company’s bank account, from 1919-1921.

-Gray Eagle Copper Company, a copper mining company in Nevada’s Goldfield District, was owned by Newmont Mining Corporation.
-Collection contains the 1946 employment record for one employee, Oscar J. Berscheid.
+The Gray Eagle Copper Company, a copper mining company in Nevada’s Goldfield District, was owned by Newmont Mining Corporation.
+The collection contains the 1946 employment record for one employee, Oscar J. Berscheid.